 - Place your pot over very low heat, your pan in a low oven (250 degrees or so) or turn your slow-cooker to high until it begins to melt in earnest and then turn it down to low.

 - Cook down until a clear liquid fat has been rendered from the small pieces of fat.
-I don’t know that there is an exact science to this, your goal is to get as much liquid fat out of those solid pieces as possible, without burning the fat.
+I don’t know that there is an exact science to this, Although the software completes thousands of duties for the overall online casino danmark workings, when talking purely in relation to live online casino danmark games the software has one main duty. your goal is to get as much liquid fat out of those solid pieces as possible, without burning the fat.
 So this takes me 6-8 hours in a slow-cooker or a few hours in the oven or stovetop.

 - While fat is still warm strain it into quart jars, being sure to strain off all solid pieces through a coffee filter or densely woven cheesecloth.
 Straining off the solid pieces will help keep the fat from spoiling for a much longer period of time.